InfoLiving in Amsterdam

 Prices for travel and accommodation do spike for the school holidays so it makes sense to plan your holidays well in advance.

-Let’s take a look at the official advisory school holidays in 2025 and 2026 by region, though always confirm with your child’s school as there may be some variation.
+Let’s take a look at the official advisory school holidays in 2026, 2027 and 2028 by region – though you should always confirm with your child’s school as there may be some variation.

 Voorjaarsvakantie (spring holiday)21 Feb – 1 Mar 202614-22 Feb 202614-22 Feb 2026